superuserapp/superuser-cli/README.md

 for use by your agent and others or keep them private.

-When you ask your agent a question that requires a tool call, Superuser will automatically route the request to the appropriate tool from the Superuser package registry and call the tool on your behalf.
+When you ask your agent a question that requires a tool call, Superuser will automatically route the request to the appropriate tool from the Superuser toolkit registry and call the tool on your behalf.

 ## How is hosting billed?